DEADLINE: Affirm Holdings, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit – AFRM

-SAN DIEGO, March 20, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers of Affirm Holdings, Inc. (NASDAQ: AFRM) securities on February 10, 2022 after Affirm sent a tweet concerning its second quarter 2022 financial results at approximately 1:15 p.m.
+SAN DIEGO, March 24, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers of Affirm Holdings, Inc. (NASDAQ: AFRM) securities on February 10, 2022 after Affirm sent a tweet concerning its second quarter 2022 financial results at approximately 1:15 p.m.
 EST (the “Class Period”) have until April 29, 2022 to seek appointment as lead plaintiff in Toole v.
 Affirm Holdings, Inc., No. 22-cv-01243.
-Commenced on February 28, 2022 in the Northern District of California, the Affirm class action lawsuit charges Affirm and its top executive officer with violations of the Securities Exchange Act of 1934.
+Filed in the Northern District of California on February 28, 2022, the Affirm class action lawsuit charges Affirm and its top executive officer with violations of the Securities Exchange Act of 1934.

 If you suffered significant losses and wish to serve as lead plaintiff of the Affirm class action lawsuit, please provide your information by clicking here.
 You can also contact attorney J.C.
 Sanchez of Robbins Geller by calling 800/449-4900 or via e-mail at jsanchez@rgrdlaw.com.
 Lead plaintiff motions for the Affirm class action lawsuit must be filed with the court no later than April 29, 2022.